 - Creative problem–solving – applying new and innovative ideas to improve public health.

-- Commitment and vision for their organization, community, and/or state or local public health department.
+- Commitment and vision for their organization, community, and/or their state or local public health department.

-Applications will be reviewed by a panel of judges appointed by the de Beaumont Foundation, with the Foundation making the final selections based on the judges’ scoring.
+Applications are reviewed by a panel of judges appointed by the de Beaumont Foundation, with the Foundation making the final selections based on the judges’ scoring.

 No. The 40 Under 40 honorees have no obligation to the de Beaumont Foundation, but they are encouraged to participate in 40 Under 40 networking events and other opportunities.